deltasoftmx/AcademicNetworkServices/docs/services/GROUP.md

 * **Description**

-Return all the public groups or only the groups (public and private) that user belongs to.
+Return all groups or only the groups (public and private) that user belongs to.

 * **Params**:
   * `groupRelativeType`: string.